HydreIO/shimio-graphql/README.md

 Given this information, the result of ExecuteRequest() produces
 - the response, to be formatted according to the Response section below.
-+ a stream of non exhaustive datas patch,
++ maybe a response, maybe a stream of non exhaustive datas patch,
++ maybe a pack of beer or an infinity stone, we don't know..
 + to be formatted according to the Response section below.
 ```